34 things you need to know about in-flight meals

 Find out more about what you can expect with our guide to flying budget airlines.

-The good news is that mid-range airlines such as Thomas Cook Airlines and Thomson Airways provide free meals on their long-haul flights only.
+The good news is that mid-range airlines like TUI provide free meals on their long-haul flights.

 16. Top-end airline providers with in-flight meals